7 Walkthrough 1: The Education Data Science Pipeline With Online Science Class Data

 and course_id

-to rename the two variables that correspond to the course and the
+two variables that correspond to the course and the student so that we can match

 and student_id

-is named based on the “direction” that the data is being joined.
-Note
+is named based on the ‘direction’ that the data is being joined.

-the order of the data frames passed to our “left” join.
-Left joins
+Note the order of the data frames passed to our “left” join.
+Left joins retain

-retain all of the rows in the data frame on the “left” and join every
+all of the rows in the data frame on the “left”, and joins every matching row in

 .